Track 1: Creative Producing

 The Creative Producing track lets college students study the role of the creative producer or executive while participating in entertainment industry internships.
 In class students study the history of the Hollywood studio system and gain a critical perspective of the contemporary industry.
 In their internships students apply those skills “on the ground” and build important relationships with industry professionals.
 In this way, the Creative Producing track is the perfect combination of theory and practice and contributes to a well-rounded liberal arts education that will benefit a wide range of majors from the humanities.

-Creative Producing students pursue internships in entertainment companies during the day.
-In the past Summer Institute students have interned at companies such as NBCUniversal, Nickelodeon Animation Studios, MGM, Sony Pictures Studios, Mandalay Entertainment, Wonderland Sound & Vision (Nikita, Supernatural), Comedy Central, Material Pictures (Rock of Ages), Chernin Entertainment (Terra Nova), DeLine Pictures (The Green Lantern) and many others.
+reative Producing students pursue internships in entertainment companies during the day.
+In the past Summer Institute students have interned at companies such as NBCUniversal, United Talent Agency (UTA), MGM, Sony Pictures Studios, Mandalay Entertainment, Nickelodeon Animation Studios, Wonderland Sound & Vision (Lethal Weapon TV Series, Supernatural), Comedy Central, Material Pictures (Pawn Sacrifice), Chernin Entertainment (Hidden Figures), DeLine Pictures (Ready Player One) and many others.
 Students are responsible for applying for their internships, and our internship coordinator advises and assists students throughout the process.
 However, because summer is a very competitive season for internships, early registration is required to ensure sufficient lead-time for the application process.